Piano Key Chart

 from E to F and from B to C.

 What if you have Cb?
-You go down to the next note which is B.
+You go down a half step from C to the next note which is B.

 What if you have Fb?
-You go down to the next note which is E.
+You go down a half step from F to the next note which is E.

 KEY SIGNATURES WITH FLATS